My attempt at building a production grade docker image

 Next best practices: Never Run As Root.
 We don’t do that for hosted services since decades, so don’t do that inside containers, especially publicly opened containers.
 The Docker Security team does not recommend it either (https://www.youtube.com/watch?v=LmUw2H6JgJo).

 That means: use the USER instruction or switch user when the container is run.
-Combined with a volume, that’s were I started having permission problems.
+Combined with a volume, that’s where I started having permission problems.

 What seems to occur is that mounting a host volume (eg. docker run ... -v /path:/data/radicale) overwrites the permission in the container.
 What was owned by radicale:radicale became owned by root:root in the container.